Principle of double effect

-Intentional harm vis-à-vis side effects
+Intentional harm versus side effects

 The principle of double effect is based on the idea that there is a morally relevant difference between an "intended" consequence of an act and one that is foreseen by the actor but not calculated to achieve their motive.
 This distinction becomes clear when comparing different types of military actions, such as those of a tactical bomber versus a terror bomber.
 A tactical bomber engages in strikes on enemy military targets, knowing that some civilian casualties are a foreseen but unintended consequence.
 However, their intention is the military objective.
 In contrast, a terror bomber deliberately targets civilians to induce fear and achieve political objectives, making the harm to civilians the means to an end.
 While civilian casualties occur in both cases, the tactical bomber’s intention is not to cause harm, and the action itself is aimed at a legitimate military goal.
 Because advocates of double effect propose that consequentially similar acts can be morally different, double effect is most often criticized by consequentialists who consider the consequences of actions entirely determinative of the action's morality.

 In their use of the distinction between intent and foresight without intent, advocates of double effect make three arguments.
 First, that intent differs from foresight, even in cases in which one foresees an effect as inevitable.
 Second, that one can apply the distinction to specific sets of cases found in military ethics (terror bombing/strategic bombing), medical ethics (craniotomy/hysterectomy), and social ethics (euthanasia).
 Third, that the distinction has moral relevance, importance, or significance.

 A common application of the principle is in the use of opioids to treat pain, but which also hasten someone’s death, when treating imminently terminal patients.

 The doctrine consists of four conditions that must be satisfied before an act is morally permissible: